Fear of losing Senate majority in Georgia runoffs drives GOP embrace of Trump’s unfounded claims of election fraud

 “These runoffs have become the political equivalent of ‘Braveheart’ where everyone paints their face blue and just charges across the field,” said Ralph Reed, a Georgia-based Republican and founder of the Faith and Freedom Coalition.
 “If we can get the Trump vote back out in the suburbs, we should be able to get this done.
 But it will be very hard and extremely competitive.”

-Two Republican losses in January would split the Senate equally between Democrats and Republicans, giving the vice president, Kamala D. Harris, a tiebreaking vote and Democrats control of all levers of government.
+Two Republican losses in January would split the Senate equally between Democrats and Republicans, giving the incoming vice president, Kamala D. Harris, a tie-breaking vote and Democrats control of all levers of government.

 McConnell threw his support behind Trump’s legal challenges and said the president is “100 percent within his right” to pursue litigation, even though the Trump campaign has not produced evidence of widespread fraud.
 And while his position interferes with Biden’s attempt to organize an administration amid a global pandemic, McConnell said Tuesday his stance “should not be alarming.”